inv4fee2020/pli_node_conf/README.md

 - delete all postgres related system folders
 - remove the postgres user & group
 - delete all plugin installaton folders under the users $HOME folder

+This script resets your VPS to a pre-deployment state, allowing you to re-install the node software without reseting the VPS system.

 ---